-Dentures of two of the world's most famous composers have been stolen from their neighboring graves by a Slovak man, Ondrej Jajcaj, who boasts of his crimes on YouTube, saying he intends to use the purlioned chewers to start a museum.
+Dentures of two of the world's most famous composers have allegedly been stolen from their graves by a Slovak man who boasts of his crimes on YouTube saying he intends to use the purloined choppers to start a museum.

-The self alleged thief says the teeth he extracted from the tombs of the famous 19th century composers, Johann Strauss and Johannes Brahms will be part of an exhibition of hundreds of objects plundered from more ordinary graves.
+Ondrej Jajcaj, the self confessed thief, says the teeth he extracted from the tombs of the famous 19th century composers Johann Strauss and Johannes Brahms will be part of an exhibition of hundreds of objects plundered from more ordinary graves.

-Austrian Police have started an investigation in May, and they found the claims on the video were true, the famous musicians teeth have been removed.
+Austrian cops started an investigation in May and they found the claims on the video were true, the famous musicians' teeth had been removed.

-The thief could be facing from six months up to ten years of prison sentence claims Thomas Vecsey of the Vienna state prosecutor's office.
-"We hope we can charge him with burglary, disturbing the peace of the dead and other related crimes," he tells ABC News, "But the fact that he is not Austrian and does not reside in Austria, complicates things."
+The thief could be facing from six months up to 10 years of prison, claims Thomas Vecsey of the Vienna state prosecutor's office.
+"We hope we can charge him with burglary, disturbing the peace of the dead and other related crimes," he told ABC News.
+"But the fact that he is not Austrian and does not reside in Austria, complicates things."

-Johann Strauss II was known as "The Waltz King".
-His "Blue Danube" waltz has been used in varous stage productions, movies, tv shows, and cartoons.
-It is probably the world's most famous waltz tune.
+Strauss was known as "The Waltz King."
+His "Blue Danube" has been used in various stage productions, movies, TV shows and cartoons.
+It is probably the world's most famous waltz.
 Although it was very different in style, Brahms' music is just as popular and esteemed.
 Every night his "Lullaby" is sung to millions of children at bedtime.

 The Central Viennese graveyard that is the scene of the crime is also legendary.
-The world famous composers, and other well-known figures are buried there and it is a tourist attraction.
-The 71 tram that goes there is so well known that, in Vienna, someone who has passed away is said to have "taken the number 71 tram."
-Very few people try to steal the tram, even fewer to put it into their museum.
-Here are Ondrej Jajcaj's signature pieces: http://www.youtube.com/watch?v=rqT6U_YRMBU&feature=results_video&playnext=1&list=PL09FE90CDA0B26A2A http://www.youtube.com/watch?v=OqEM_w7IWVE His Faxcebook page is full of evidence of his obsession with skulls. http://www.facebook.com/ondrej.jajcaj
+World famous composers and other well-known figures are buried there and it is a tourist attraction.
+The 71 tram that goes there is so well known that in Vienna when someone has passed away it is said they have "taken the number 71 tram."